OperandOverflow/dida-project/README.md

-# Concurrent consistent transaction key-value store
+# Concurrent replicated transaction key-value store

 ## Overview
 This is a project developed within the course of Design and Implementation of Distributed Applications (DIDA) at Instituto Superior Técnico, University of Lisbon.